sparkflows/sparkflows-docs/docs/azure/admin-guide/deploy-azure.rst

 Step 3 : Accessing Sparkflows & Creating Users
 ++++
-Pick the public IP or DNS of the machine from AWS Console -> Instances and hit the URL: http://sparkflows_IP:8080
+Pick the public IP or DNS of the machine from Azure Console -> Instances and hit the URL: http://sparkflows_IP:8080

 By default Sparkflows comes with default user **admin** and **test** with default password as **admin** and **test** respectively.